-“Alte Feuerwehr Viktoria” was the place I spent most of the summer of ’18 at, watching the football World Cup, drinking well prepared drinks & local beers, eating at Löscher.
-The restaurant & bar are located in a former garage for the trucks of the local firefighters.
-When they moved away from the city centre a couple of years ago, the building was turned into a vivid neighbourhood center with all sorts of pop ups and start ups.
+“Alte Feuerwehr Viktoria” is part bar slash restaurant, part community center, part idea factory.
+I often come here just to have a well-prepared drink, a local beer or a decent meal at Löscher.
+The restaurant is located in a former garage for firefighters.
+When they moved away from the city centre a couple of years ago, the building was turned into a diverse spot with all sorts of pop-ups and start-ups.

-The refugees are not there anymore, though, since the migration problem has been successfully shifted elsewhere (not solved) by European politics.
-What has remained is a dynamic, local laboratory for all kinds of arts, handcrafts and new forms of sustainability.
-Need more examples?
-Most recently a library of things moved into the “Alte Feuerwehr” where you can borrow everything from a screwdriver to a disco ball.
+The refugees are not there anymore since the migration problem has been successfully shifted (not solved) elsewhere by European politics.
+What has remained is an open-minded, local laboratory for all kinds of arts, handcrafts and new forms of sustainability.
+Still, if you want to have a taste of the multi-cultural past: go visit the delicious Gastwerk just next door.